yildizdb/yildiz/README.md

-# yildiz - HTTP graph layer on top of MySQL
+# yildiz - HTTP graph layer on top of MySQL or Postgres

-high performance graph database on top of MySQL
+high performance graph database on top of MySQL or Postgres

 ## Features